sagarnasit/laravel-twitter/readme.md

 - The user can post a new tweet from the application.
 - The user can search his/her follower from search text box that lists out matched followers without any page reload.
 - On clicking of follower name from a list will change slider with corresponding clicked user's latest 10 tweets.
-- The user can get his/her tweets in PDF file via Email by clicking Email button above the slider.
+- The user can get his/her tweets in PDF file via Email by clicking Email Me or Download as PDF by clicking Download button above the slider.
 - Email button will ask for an email address on which user wants to receive his/her Tweets as PDF file.